 The CSB’s mission is to focus the expertise of McGill University researchers in structural biology for understanding the molecular basis of disease and designing new treatments, while promoting interdisciplinary training in the areas of bionanomachines, synthetic biology, and the life sciences.
-It strategically positions researchers to make important discoveries and advance knowledge of the role of protein conformation in diseases such as Parkinson’s disease and bacterial infections and also, by investigating natural bionanomachines, to gain insights into the design of nanoscale devices.
+It strategically positions researchers to make important discoveries and advance knowledge of the role of protein conformation in diseases such as Parkinson’s and bacterial infections, and also, by investigating natural bionanomachines, to gain insights into the design of nanoscale devices.

 Three principles guide the activity of the centre:

 - To support outstanding research programs in structural biology in the areas of conformational diseases, infectious diseases, and synthetic biology.

 - To prepare the new generation of scientists by supporting training programs in structural biology and related areas.